revaturelabs/interviewquestions/Java/Java Basics/Expressions Statements and Blocks.md

 ## Expressions, Statements and Blocks

-1.How will you explain about expression?
+1.How would you explain about expression?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)
 <details>